 - IFRS 16 Leases, issued in January 2019.
-The compulsory adoption of this standard has been deferred to the 2024/25 Code; - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Definition of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021 - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021.
-Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.
+The compulsory adoption of this standard has been deferred to the 2024/25 Code; - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Definition of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021 - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.
+None of the improvements are dealt with in the 2022/23 code as they would not have a significant effect on Local August 1.